dwmkerr/hacker-laws/README.md

 > Given enough eyeballs, all bugs are shallow.

-The law was formulated by [Eric S. Raymond](https://www.wikizeroo.org/index.php?q=aHR0cHM6Ly9lbi53aWtpcGVkaWEub3JnL3dpa2kvRXJpY19TLl9SYXltb25k) in his essay and book [The Cathedral and the Bazaar](https://www.wikizeroo.org/index.php?q=aHR0cHM6Ly9lbi53aWtpcGVkaWEub3JnL3dpa2kvVGhlX0NhdGhlZHJhbF9hbmRfdGhlX0JhemFhcg) (in honor of [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds)).
+Although it is thought to be more suitable for open source projects, it can be accepted for any kind of software projects.
+It simply states the importance of getting the problems in front of enough number (as much as possible) of people because someone will likely have encountered and fixed a similar situation before.
+We can also extend the context of the law to automated processes.
+More code reviews, more static analysis and multi-diciplined test processes will make the problems more visible and easy to identify (easy to fix).

-A more formal statement is:
+A more formal statement can be:

 > Given a large enough beta-tester and co-developer base, almost every problem will be characterized quickly and the fix obvious to someone.

-Although it is referred as a "[mantra](https://en.wikipedia.org/wiki/Mantra)" of open source movement, it can be also considered during any kind of software development.
-More code reviews, more static analysis and multi-diciplined test processes will make the bugs more visible.

 ## Principles